 If you are unable to keep an appointment with one of our Behavioral Health staff, please contact that staff member directly to let them know.

 Pillars Community Health takes some private insurance as well as Medicaid and self-pay.
 Some services are offered free of charge; others are offered on a sliding fee scale (payment based on income).
-Clients are not turned away if they cannot pay.
+Clients are not turned away if they do not have insurance or cannot pay.
 Click here to learn about paying for your visit.

 For Health Center and Behavioral Health Services, bring photo identification and your insurance card (if you have one, income information if you do not).